NandoSouzaS/my_song_list/README.md

 ## Objective of the project.

 I first started this project trying to understand about how to comunicate to a real api.
 But, instead of using the Deezer api itself, i used a RapidApi which is conected to the Deezer, excluding the need to host my application on a real server.
 So i use the data from this api and persist them in a JSON-server running locally.
-So, to make it clear, my idea is not to make a real site, but to learn how to deal with data coming from a api and transform them into interactable components which is the tracks displayed as cards-like content.
+So, to make it clear, my idea is not to make a real site, but to learn how to deal with data coming from a api and transform them into interactable components which is the tracks displayed as cards-like content

 ## Visual demonstration